 What is Distracted Driving?

-Eyes are taken off the road to read roadside signs or look at himself in the mirror
+Visual distractions: Eyes are taken off the road to read roadside signs or look at themselves in the mirror

-- Hands are taken off the wheel when eating, drinking or changing the radio station
+- Manual distractions: Hands are taken off the wheel when eating, drinking, or changing the radio station

-- Mind is taken away from driving when involved in any distracting activity, especially using the cell phone to text, email or talk
+- Cognitive distractions: Mind is taken away from driving when involved in any distracting activity, especially using a cell phone to text, email, or talk

-- When a driver is distracted, he or she may not drive a consistent speed or control the distance to the car in front or may drive erratically, swerving in his or her lane.
+- Distracted drivers may not drive a consistent speed, follow at safe distances or or may drive erratically, swerving in his or her lane (unable to stay within their lane).

-- Nine people in the United States are killed every day in crashes that are reported to involve a distracted driver.
+- Every day, 9 people in the United States are killed in crashes involving a distracted driver.

 Cell Phone Laws in Missouri

-Car Accident Attorneys Who Know How to Build Your Case
+Trusted Car Accident Attorneys to Build Your Case

-Whether you are a driver, passenger, or pedestrian injured in a distracted driving accident, you need a trusted car accident attorney in Kansas City who is knowledgeable and well versed in investigating accidents.
+Whether you are a driver, passenger, or pedestrian injured in a distracted driving accident, you need an ex[eroemced car accident attorney in Kansas City who is knowledgeable and well-versed in investigating accidents.

 Our experienced car accident attorneys offer: